Data Privacy Settings in Power BI (Business Intelligence)

 Example:

 This Privacy Level is a particularly good balance between security and performance.
 It helps in securing data sources on an organizational level.
-Between the data sources of the same organization, Query Folding will take place.
+Query Folding will take place between the same organization’s data sources.
 However, if there is a data source outside the organization, the data will not be shared between the two sources.

 Example:

 Let’s say that you are building an inventory report.
 You will need data from the warehouse to check how much stock you have for each product.
-You also need the sales data to analyze whether the stock you have in the inventory will be enough for the next week or not.
+You also need the sales data to analyze whether the stock you have in the inventory will be enough for the next week.
 We are sourcing data from two diverse sources, but they are within the same organization.
-Hence, if we are merging the two sources, Query Folding will occur for the organizational privacy level.
+Hence, if we merge the two sources, Query Folding will occur for the organizational privacy level.

-However, you also need the data about the suppliers to use the report to contact suppliers for a product in case its quantity is insufficient.
+However, you also need the data about the suppliers to use the report to contact suppliers for a product if its quantity is insufficient.
 This data is not from your organization and is hosted on a third-party source.
-This third-party source could be OneDrive from another domain, Azure Blob Storage, or even SQL Server under another tenant.
-When you bring this data to your report and merge it with the existing data, Query Folding will not occur for Organizational Privacy Level.
+This third-party source could be OneDrive from another domain, Azure Blob Storage, or SQL Server under another tenant.
+When you bring this data to your report and merge it with the existing data, Query Folding will not occur for the Organizational Privacy Level.
 Hence, there is no way to bring only the relevant suppliers.
-You will have to fetch them all and filter the relevant ones in the report.
-Depending upon the size of the data and the implementation logic, it could be very performance-intensive, but you will also mitigate the risk of exposing your organization’s data to external systems.
+You must fetch them all and filter the relevant ones in the report.
+Depending upon the size of the data and the implementation logic, it could be very performance-intensive.
+Still, you will also mitigate the risk of exposing your organization’s data to external systems.

 The name says it all.
-There is no security for this Privacy Level.
+There is no security at this privacy level.
 The data from a public source can be passed to other sources as part of Query Folding.
-There are no restrictions upon this data source, and it gives the best performance when combined with the benefits of Query Folding.
-However, you need to be completely sure that there are no security concerns with marking a data source as Public.
+There are no restrictions on this data source, and it gives the best performance when combined with the benefits of query folding.
+However, you need to be sure there are no security concerns when marking a data source as public.

 Example: